 And Joey bought into the same false dream - the idea that having a bitching car and lots of money would be sweet! - but not having any real practical means of obtaining such things.
 The idea that he could be happy with non-material things never occurred to him.

 And why would it?
 Joey had been parked in front of the TeeVee since nearly birth.
 His normative cues were all about consumerism and buying things.
 He had been programmed to believe that owning things or even just wanting things was the same as happiness.

-A wedding should be the happiest day of your life.
+A wedding should be the happiest day of your life (not just another excuse for consumer excess).
 The birth of your child should fill you with joy.
 Marriage should be a wonderful journey through life.
 But for Joey - or his parents - none of these things were true.
 Obsessing about the material, they rejected the greatest gifts God could bestow.
 Within a few years, he was divorced, just has his parents had been.

 And the sad thing is, it didn't have to be this way.
 If Joey's parents gave him less of their money and more of their time, he might have done better in school - and spent less time with his peers and the television, absorbing poor normative cues.
 And perhaps if Joey's parents were less obsessed about him getting into college, he could have viewed his career options in a more rational light.
 Maybe he was destined for college - maybe not.
 But one this is for sure, together, he and his parents, working together as a team, could have prepared him for life.

 And perhaps instead of wanting things like a car, he could have wanted experiences more.
 Maybe viewed his girlfriend as something more than an opportunity to get laid.
 Perhaps viewed his wedding day as something to look forward to, rather than something he was trapped into doing.